nrxus/faux/README.md

 ## Interactions With Other Proc Macros

-`faux` makes no guarantees that it will work with other macro libraries. `faux` in theory should "just" work although with some caveats, in particular if they modify the *signature* of methods.
+While `faux` makes no guarantees that it will work with other macro libraries, it should "just" work.
+There are some caveats, however.
+For a quick solution try making the `faux` attributes (e.g., `#[faux::methods]`) the first attribute.

+### Explanation

+If another `proc-macro` modifies the *signature* of a method before `faux` does its macro expansion, then it could modify the signature into something not supported by `faux`.
 Unfortunately, [the order of proc macros is not specified].
 However, in practive it *seems* to expand top-down (tested in Rust 1.42).

 ```rust ignore
 #[faux::create]